kellyma-dev/acsl_practice/README.md

 # acsl_practice
-Practice Java programming problems for ACSL
+Practice Java programming problems for ACSL.
+This is my first github project.